hotlandsoftware/Chatterbox/README.md

 - Locker
 - Multiple language support

 Probably doesn't have the best coding practices, but oh well.
-Also I don't have the code for version 0.01 - 2.01 anymore but you can probably use a decompiler to get the code to if you really want to know...
+Also I don't have the code for version 0.01 - 2.01 anymore but you can probably use a decompiler to get the code to if you really want to know..

-Also, apparently someone wrote a bunch of comments.
-I'll keep them in because it's funny.

 What it works on (tested)
 - Windows 98